What Is a Baby Incubator?

 As a mother of a premature baby, I had a firsthand experience watching my daughter live inside an incubator for several weeks.
-It was truly amazing how many functions these boxes serve to perform and it just made sense that this is what should be done for a baby like my daughter who still needed the protection of growing inside me but was unable to have it.
-Shortly after my daughter was born, a friend of mine mentioned that she had heard that incubators were first used in carnivals to keep the premature babies alive and show them off to paying customers.
+It was truly amazing how many functions these boxes serve to perform, and it just made sense that this is what should be done for a baby like my daughter, who still needed the protection of growing inside me but was unable to have it.
+Shortly after my daughter was born, a friend of mine mentioned that she had heard that incubators were first used in carnivals to keep premature babies alive and show them off to paying customers.

-At first thought this seems crazy, horrible even inhumane!
+At first thought, this seems crazy, horrible, even inhumane!
 However, sometimes extreme measures have to be taken in extreme situations.
-As a mother whose one-pound-six-ounce newborn was saved partly because of this invention I can only be grateful for the steps taken in order to get doctors and hospitals to take prematurity seriously and use these life saving devices.
+As a mother whose one-pound-six-ounce newborn was saved partly because of this invention, I can only be grateful for the steps taken in order to get doctors and hospitals to take prematurity seriously and use these life-saving devices.

 The first incubators developed in 1860 looked like an old-fashioned stove and was similar to the incubators used for chicken eggs.
 The main purpose was to keep newborn babies bodies at proper temperatures.
 In 1889 a Doctor Alexandre Lion created an incubator made of glass that was see through.
 He also adapted an automatic heating system for it so that it didn’t have to be constantly monitored and the babies could be cared for more easily.

 In a way, this baby exhibit was more of an education experience than a freak show for paying spectators.
-I for one had no idea that a baby born so early, weighing so little even had a chance of surviving until my own daughter was born.
-It was more than a show, it was a mini hospital for sick and premature infants that just happened to be funded by people who wanted to see and learn more about these babies and the machines that were saving their lives.
-According to statistics, before the use of the incubator the survival rate of premature infants was only 15% and it has now risen to 85%.
-At Coney Island, Dr. Couney ended up saving roughly 6700 of the 8000 babies that were brought there.
+I, for one, had no idea that a baby born so early, weighing so little, even had a chance of surviving until my own daughter was born.
+It was more than a show; it was a mini hospital for sick and premature infants that just happened to be funded by people who wanted to see and learn more about these babies and the machines that were saving their lives.
+According to statistics, before the use of the incubator, the survival rate of premature infants was only 15%, and it has now risen to 85%.
+At Coney Island, Dr. Couney ended up saving roughly 6,700 of the 8,000 babies that were brought there.

-My daughter lived in the NICU for nearly 6 months before she was able to come home.
+My daughter lived in the NICU for nearly six months before she was able to come home.
 I went there to sit with her every single day and watched as the skilled nurses and doctors took care of her.
 I can’t imagine what it would have been like to see her on exhibit at a carnival for any paying customer to see, although it may have been an incredible learning opportunity for some people.
 As horrifying as it sounds to have put the pain and heartache of these little lives on public display for a price, it was necessary to save the lives of these babies otherwise left untreated by doctors and hospitals.
-It was also necessary to prove that incubators worked so that they could eventually be integrated into hospitals and in the long run become a vital part of premature infant care.
+It was also necessary to prove that incubators worked so that they could eventually be integrated into hospitals and, in the long run, become a vital part of premature infant care.

 - Payne, Elizabeth, "A Brief History of Advances in Neonatal Care," Jan.
 5, 2016. www.nicuawareness.org